trisfaizal/Marketing-Site/_posts/2015-03-04-5-reasons-you-should-use-jekyll.md

     work_title: Jekyll intro tutorial
     work_path: "http://pixelcog.com/blog/2013/jekyll-from-scratch-introduction/"
   michelle:
     text: "Jekyll is extremely lightweight and customizable.
 I can use standard HTML/CSS with Jekyll as a page templater, and that's *it*.
 It doesn't force me to change anything else about my workflow or learn lots and lots of new things/languages.
-And...I can use it in combination with Github Pages to host stuff for free :D"
+And...I can use it in combination with GitHub Pages to host stuff for free :D"
     name: Michelle Hertzfeld
     twitter_path: "https://twitter.com/meiqimichelle"
     image_path: "https://pbs.twimg.com/profile_images/478563672785035264/F2GFnKCb_400x400.jpeg"